 Why Should You Verify Emails?

-It’s a fact of life that occasionally, an email will bounce, or be undeliverable.
+It’s a fact of life that occasionally, an email will bounce or be undeliverable.
 Two types of bounces can occur:

-- Soft bounces, which are due to temporary problems like a full inbox.
+- Soft bounces, which are due to temporary problems like a recipient’s full inbox.
 It’s often worth trying to send the email again in a few days; you may be able to reach your prospect after the issue is resolved.

 - Hard bounces, which are due to permanent problems such as the account not existing.
 It’s impossible to reach your contact at this email address, and you should stop trying.

-- Miss connecting with your prospect
+- Miss the chance to connect with a real prospect

 - Lose time you can’t get back